cuba-labs/interactive-tour-addon-demo/README.md

 # UI Tests

-The project contains some UI tests performing on a Chrome web browser.
+The project contains some UI tests performing on the Chrome web browser.
-In order to perform UI tests, you should have the last version of [Chrome WebDriver](http://chromedriver.chromium.org/downloads) depending on your Chrome web browser.
+In order to perform UI tests, you should have the latest version of [Chrome WebDriver](http://chromedriver.chromium.org/downloads) depending on your Chrome web browser.

 To run the tests, do the following: